1902 State Landau: Description

 This magnificent example of the coachbuilders' art is over 18 feet long.
 The body is hung upon C springs by strong braces covered with ornamentally stitched morocco; each brace is joined with a massive gilt buckle with oak leaf and crown device.
 Between the hind springs is a rumble for two footmen; there is no driving seat as the carriage is intended to be drawn only by horses ridden postillion.
-The panels are painted in purple lake considerably brighter than is usual in order to secure greater effect; marking the contours of the body and the outlines of the rumble are mouldings in wood carved and gilt, the design being one of over-lapping oak leaves.
+The panels are painted in purple lake considerably brighter than is usual in order to secure greater effect; marking the contours of the body and the outlines of the are mouldings in wood carved and gilt, the design being one of over-lapping oak leaves.

 The door panels, back and front panels, bear the Royal Arms with crown, supporters, mantle, motto, helmet and garter.
-On the lower quarter panel is the collar of the Order of the Garter, encircling its star and surmounted by the Tudor crown.
+On the lower is the collar of the Order of the Garter, encircling its star and surmounted by the Tudor crown.
 Springing in a slow graceful curve from the under part of the body over the forecarriage is a "splasher" of crimson patent leather.
 Ornamental brass lamps are carried in brackets at each of the four corners of the body.

 As regards the interior of this beautiful carriage it is upholstered in crimson satin and laces which were woven in Spitalfields; the hood is lined with silk, as better adapted than satin for folding.
 The rumble is covered with crimson leather.
 It is to be observed that with the exception of the pine and mahogany used for the panels, English-grown wood and English-made materials only have been used throughout.

 While less ornate than the wonderful "gold coach" designed by Sir Wm Chambers and Cipriani in 1761, the new State landau, in its build, proportions, and adornment, is probably the most graceful and regal vehicle ever built.